bassamelobeid/flutter-deriv-api/README.md

 ## Introspection

 Binary WebSocket API proxy server also starts HTTP server for debug/monitoring poproses.
 Server binds to local IP and listens on a random port, which is logged during WS API start.
+Port is random for reload safety.
 Server waits a command to be received and sends back JSON formatted output.
 Commands are: